slafi/VoltaZero/Readme.md

 # Data Flow

 The VSU is part of an end-to-end cloud-based Internet-of-Things solution.
-So, the main burden is to ensure the communication of the sensors data to the cloud.
-To do so, the MCU reads the sensors data from the VoltaZero shield.
+So, the main burden is to ensure the reliable and continuous communication of sensors data to the cloud.
+To do so, the MCU gets the sensors readings from the VoltaZero shield.
 It then sends that data to the Helium Element through the Helium Atom shield.
-The Element transfers the data to the Helium servers which dispatch it to a preselected channel.
+Next, the Element transfers the data to the Helium servers which dispatch it to a preselected channel.
 There are three types of channels:
-* Cloud provider: Google IoT Core, Azure Iot Hub, AWS IoT Core
+* Cloud provider: Google IoT Core, Azure Iot Hub, and AWS IoT Core
 * MQTT broker
 * HTTP endpoint